marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 TCP checksum
 =======
-The first point I wanted to address was whether the segments that were being delivered to userspace had valid TCP checksums.
+The first point I wanted to address was whether segments delivered to userspace had valid TCP checksums.
 What usually happens on modern hardware is that checksum verification on the receiving side is offloaded to the NIC, and if it can't be validated the whole frame is discarded straight away.
 Tools like tcpdump or wireshark can be really useful in this case as they provide information on the correctness of the checksum.
-The easiest way that came to mind to test this use case was to develop a *netfilter* kernel module that would mangle outgoing packets at layer 2 on the client side, preventing somehow the NIC to recompute the checksum when offloading was enabled.
-Linux also provides ways to use a network scheduling algorithm (or queue discipline) that corrupts outgoing packets.
-In particular, the *netem* (Network Emulator) scheduler allows to perform randomized packet corruption via *tc* command as follows
+The easiest way that came to mind to test this use case was to develop a *netfilter* kernel module that would mangle outgoing packets at layer 2 on the client side, preventing the NIC from recomputing the checksum when offloading was enabled.
+This approach might sound like "re-inventing" the wheel as Linux also provides ways to use a network scheduling algorithm (or queue discipline) that corrupts outgoing packets.
+In particular, the *netem* (Network Emulator) scheduler allows to perform randomized packet corruption via *tc* command as follows:

 ```
 sudo tc qdisc add dev lo root netem corrupt <CORRUPTION RATE>
 ```

-This methods does not give much room for tuning: with the line above what we are saying is "corrupt \<CORRUPTION RATE\>% of the *sk_buff*", with corruption meaning flipping one random bit.
-The relevant code from *net/sched/sched_netem.c* which does the corruption is the following:
+However, this methods does not give much room for tuning: with the line above we are asking the network stack to "corrupt \<CORRUPTION RATE\>% of the *sk_buff*", where corruption means flipping one random bit in the whole *sk_buff*.
+The relevant code from *net/sched/sched_netem.c* which implements the *corrupt* policy is the following:

 ```c
     if (q->corrupt && q->corrupt >= get_crandom(&q->corrupt_cor)) {